froggestspirit/SDATTool/README.md

       -or Optimize for ram, try to minimize the size of files that need to be loaded for each song (testing, might be buggy)

       -wr Write raw, extract the raw files

+      -bf Build the buildable files to a different folder

 If only a SDAT file is provided, the output directory will be the same as the SDAT, with a new folder created.
 This will unpack to that folder.
 Similarly, the SDAT can be rebuilt from the same folder name if only the SDAT filename is provided with mode -b